EmcioN/Project_2_Quiz/README.md

 * W3C HTML Validation Service - Used to test HTML.
 * W3C CSS Validation Service - Used to test CSS.
 ### Testing
+#### Html Validator
+#### Css Validator
 ### Deployment
  After the initial code had been committed and pushed to GitHub, it was time to deploy the project.
 This project was deployed using GitHub by the following steps.
 * Navigate to the repository on github and click **Settings**.
 * Select **Pages** on the side navigation.
 * Select the **None** dropdown, and then click **Main**.